 We saw a number of students accept Christ as their savior and grow in fellowship with the Lord.
 CCS strives to emphasize a Christ-centered education through Biblical integration in our classes, the study of God’s Word, service to others, prayer and worship, missions and mentoring students to live for Christ.
-84 of our middle & high school students and faculty went on life-changing mission trips last year.
-CCS students raised over $18,500 supporting 20 local and international missions and ministries.
-Our high school students recorded 11,132 documented hours of community service, helping and serving others whom are in need.
+CCS students raised over $16,500 supporting 17 local and international missions and ministries.
+Our seniors performed 19,736 documented hours of community service, helping and serving others whom are in need.
 We thank God for the lessons our students are learning for life.

 God bless you,